New Vision: Ownership and management

-The leadership of Vision Group has seen significant changes over the years.
-William Pike, an editor who had joined the paper in its early days, served as CEO and is often credited with maintaining a degree of editorial independence during his tenure.
+William Pike was managing director and editor in chief of New Vision 1986-2006, and was credited with maintaining a degree of editorial importance despite government ownership.
 He resigned in October 2006 amid reports of government pressure.

-Pike was succeeded by Robert Kabushenga, who served as CEO for over 14 years, from 2007 until his resignation in January 2021.
-In April 2021, Don Wanyama, who was then the Senior Presidential Press Secretary to President Museveni, was appointed as the new Managing Director and CEO of Vision Group.
+In 2007 Robert Kabushenga, described as a Ugandan government spokesman mentored by Pike was appointed as CEO.
+He resigned in January 2021 with suggestions of government pressure.
+In May 2021, Don Wanyama was appointed as the new Managing Director and CEO of Vision Group.